MARCH MEMBERSHIP SPECIAL: Join at the Supporter Level or above and receive a limited-edition St. Johns River Lighthouse Challenge Coin!

 Who We Are

-The Mayport Lighthouse Association (MLA) is a volunteer-driven 501(c)(3) nonprofit organization dedicated to saving and restoring the historic St. Johns River Lighthouse, first lit on January 1, 1859.
+The Mayport Lighthouse Association (MLA) is a volunteer-driven 501(c)(3) nonprofit organization dedicated to saving and restoring the historic St. Johns River Lighthouse, first lit on August 1, 1859.

 The association is also committed to safeguarding the cultural, historical, and maritime heritage of Mayport Village, including the St. Johns Lightship (1929 - 1954) and the 1954 art-deco style St. Johns Lighthouse, which remains an active aid to navigation operated by the U.S. Coast Guard.